 - Search for networking groups.
 There are so many groups on Facebook.
 Think of your niche and put those words in the search bar.
 Groups will often have rules, so you will want to be careful to follow all rules.
 Some groups will have entrance requirements or questions.
 There are many ways to leverage Facebook groups, and we will handle this in future trainings.

 - Message new friends and begin conversations.
 NEVER lead with your opportunity.
 You are making a friend.
 Do it online like you would do it offline.
 It may take some time, but it will benefit you in the long run.
 You will be able to discern the quality prospects.
 Good questions to begin to transition would be “what’s working well for you?”

 - Always ask a question.
 If you feel it’s too personal, add your answer.
 For example: “What brought you into the business?
 I started my business so that I could pay for travel to see my children who live all over the world.”

 - The faster you want to build your business, the more conversations you’re going to need to have.

 - Be relentless in your follow up.
 Get yourself organized so that you remember who you have talked to when and what you talked about.
 People will not join you on the first conversation.
 Generally, it will take 7-10 touches.

 Step 4: Engage with Your Network

-The first step to getting your business started was to build your audience.
-As you are succeeding in getting more and more people listening, you need to engage with them.
+The first step to getting your business started is to build your audience.
+As you succeed in getting more and more people listening, you need to engage with them.